splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 ## 3. Set up a local Docker Repository

-Once we have our Auto instrumentation up and running, we are going to use show some  of the additional instrumentation features of Opentelemetry Java.
-This will be the first time we will touch the source code and add some annotations to it to get even more valuable data from our Java application.
-Kubernetes will need to pull these new images from somewhere, so let's setup a local repository, so Kubernetes can pull these local images.
+Once we have our Auto instrumentation up and running with the existing containers, we are going to use show some  of the additional instrumentation features of Opentelemetry Java.
+That will be the first time we will touch the source code and add some annotations to it to get even more valuable data from our Java application.
+Kubernetes will need to pull these new images from somewhere, so let's setup a local repository, so Kubernetes can pull those local images.

 {{< tabs >}}
 {{% tab title="Install Docker Repository" %}}